Long COVID

 How can I protect myself from long COVID?

-The best way to help protect yourself from long COVID is by trying not to get infected with COVID-19.
-You can help protect yourself by practising COVID safe behaviours:
+The best way to protect yourself from long COVID is by not getting infected with COVID-19.
+You can protect yourself by practising COVID safe behaviours:

 - get tested if you have symptoms